Trump offers to meet Kim at inter-Korean border

 "While there, if Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!"

-There had been speculation that a Trump-Kim meeting could happen inside the Demilitarized Zone when he visits Seoul on Saturday and Sunday.
+There had been speculation that a Trump-Kim meeting could happen inside the Demilitarized Zone while the US president is in South Korea on Saturday and Sunday.

 But Trump denied before leaving Washington on Wednesday that he planned to meet Kim, saying only that he may speak to the North Korean leader "in a different form."